lachlan-waugh/6443/slides/content/week10.md

 [Privacy](https://www.welivesecurity.com/2020/07/20/seven-vpn-services-leaked-data-20million-users-report/)

-> "providers who claim not to keep any logs of their users' online activities recently left 1.2 terabytes"
+> "providers who claim not to keep any logs of their users' online activities recently left 1.2 terabytes of private user data exposed" :thinking:

----

-Speeeeeed

----

-P2P SDNs

 {{% /section %}}